TerikaJ/azure-begin/README.md

 <h3>&#9315; Create a Virtual Machine</h3>

-- In the Search Box at the top header, type and select "Virtual machines".
+- In the Search Box at the top header, type and select "Virtual machines" from the drop down.
-  - If "Virtual machines" is already listed on the front page, then you can simply click on it, rather than manually searching.
+  - If "Virtual machines" is already listed on the front page, you can simply click the icon link, rather than performing a manual search.
 <p align="center">
 <img src="https://i.imgur.com/6DdH3MD.jpg" height="70%" width="70%" alt="Azure Step 4-1"/>
 </p>